NLxAROSA/nlxarosa.github.io/index.md

-So you feel bad about deploying on Friday because it may ruin your weekend?
+So deploying on Friday feels bad because it may ruin your weekend?
-But deploying on Monday and ruining your workdays, your teams workdays and your customers time is fine?
+But deploying on Monday and ruining your workdays, your teams workdays and your customers time doesn't?

 Doesn't that sound awful?
 What if you could deploy and rollback with confidence?
-But don't know where to start?

-Don't worry!
-I got you with this blog!
+Fear not and read on!